devosoft/Empirical/paper.md

 <!--The philosophy of open science is-->
 The Open Science movement aims to put research "in the hands of as many as possible" [@world_academy_of_science_engineering_and_technology_2019].
 In practice, however, many scientific software applications are *inaccessible* because they are prohibitively difficult to obtain, install, use or understand.<!-- @CAO: We could also say something about specialized or high-end equipment often required to run it. -->
-Scientific software is is typrically developed by specialists who are incentivized to share their results, but not the tools that they crafted to obtain those results.
+Scientific software is typically developed by specialists who are incentivised to share their results, but not the tools that they crafted to obtain those results.
 Projects that are accessible to only a single author or small group can fundamentally undermine the credibility of scientific software, especially when testing and debugging protocols are unclear.
-Conversely, opening up these projects more broadly, will not only improve the reliability and utility of the underlying code, but also increase the quality of the science through broad replication and extension of studies, increased collective understanding, and accellerated rates of discovery.
+Conversely, opening up these projects more broadly, will not only improve the reliability and utility of the underlying code, but also increase the quality of the science through broad replication and extension of studies, increased collective understanding, and accelerated rates of discovery.
 <!-- Despite these challenges, scientific software has incredible potential to radically embody open science ideals due to the transparency of open-source code and the near-universal capacity (in principle) to reproduce aspects of computational science due to ubiquity of internet-connected consumer-grade hardware, including among laypeople. -->

 Many scientists do not know how to make web applications, especially with visualizations, and do not have the bandwidth to learn entirely new languages and frameworks.
-Such software improvments, however, help beyond accessibility of the software; for example adding an interactive GUI can help even the researcher who wrote the software, *e.g.,* by visually observing an experiment to gain "soft knowledge" of their system [@10.1145/3185517].
+Such software improvements, however, help beyond accessibility of the software; for example adding an interactive GUI can help even the researcher who wrote the software, *e.g.,* by visually observing an experiment to gain "soft knowledge" of their system [@10.1145/3185517].
 Empirical catalyzes progress toward this open science ideal by streamlining the development of efficient and reliable software that can be made accessible from a web browser using intuitive C++, and without requiring a substantial time investment.
 Beyond the improvements to reliability inherent from having more people using a piece of software, Empirical also provides a range of debugging tools to help ensure that common programming pitfalls are avoided.
 For efficiency Empricial provides a vast array of optimized tools commonly needed in scientific software, as well as the ability to toggle components that incur a performance cost such a the web GUI or debugging tools.